-FIGURE 23-12: RISING EDGE-TRIGGERED MONOSTABLE MODE TIMING DIAGRAM (MODE = 10001)
+FIGURE 23-12: RISING EDGE-TRIGGERED MONOSTABLE MODE TIMING DIAGRAM (MODE<4:0> = 10001)

-23.5.10 LEVEL-TRIGGERED HARDWARE LIMIT ONE-SHOT MODES
+23.6.10 LEVEL-TRIGGERED HARDWARE LIMIT ONE-SHOT MODES

-The Level-Triggered Hardware Limit One-Shot modes hold the timer in Reset on an external Reset level and start counting when both the ON bit is set and the external signal is not at the Reset level.
-If one of either the external signal is not in Reset or the ON bit is set then the other signal being set/made active will start the timer.
+The Level-Triggered Hardware Limit One-Shot modes hold the timer in Reset on an external Reset level, and start counting when both the ON bit is set and the external signal is not at the Reset level.
+If one of either of the external signals is not in Reset, or the ON bit is set, then the other signal being set/made active will start the timer.
 Reset levels are selected as follows: